sheepnir/whoop-data-platform/docs/git_workflow.md

 ```

 ---

-## That's It!

-This gives you:
+This workflow benefits are:
-- ✅ Clean git history
+- Clean git history
-- ✅ Protection against accidental main commits
+- Protection against accidental main commits
-- ✅ PR-based workflow for your portfolio
+- PR-based workflow for your portfolio
-- ✅ Simple, lightweight, no complexity
+- Simple, lightweight, no complexity

 ### **Quick Reference Card:**